-OR - BIO 123 or BIO 124 with Lab for student interested in graduate studies program for PA, DPT, DC, OT, etc.
+OR - BIO 123 with Lab for students interested in graduate studies programs to become a PA, DPT, DC, OT, etc. (Fall only)

-Candidate Observation Evaluation Form (completed by Clinical Coordinator)
+Candidate Observation Evaluation Form (completed by the ATP Selection Committee)

 Medical Information - please contact the Stoner Health Center in Campus Center (lower level) to get this section completed

-Hepatitis B vaccination (complete at Stoner Health Center) Tuberculosis (TB) Test (contact the Health Center)
+Hepatitis B vaccination (contact Stoner Health Center) Tuberculosis (TB) Test (contact the Health Center)

-Current Physical Examination (attached form must be used) Signed Technical Standards Form (attached)
+Current Physical Examination (see form below) Signed Technical Standards Form (see from below)

 Blood-borne Pathogen Training (TBA in the Spring Semester)

-1. Completed applications are due on April 1 by noon to the Director of Athletic Training, if April 1, falls on a weekend, the application is due the Friday preceding April 1st..
+1. Completed applications are due on April 1 by noon to the Director of Athletic Training, if April 1, falls on a weekend, the applications are due on the Friday preceding April 1st by noon.

-2. The final decision regarding admission into the Athletic Training Education Program will be communicated in writing no later than May 16 after all grades have been recorded on OASIS.
+2. The final decision regarding admission into the Athletic Training Program will be communicated in writing no later than May 16 after all grades have been recorded.

-2. ATEP Application Recommendation Form (note: this for should be completed and e-mailed directly to the Director)
+1. ATP Application Recommendation Form (note: All completed recommendations must be e-mailed directly to the ATP Director)

-Initiating and continuing enrollment in the ATEP requires the student to pay for a number of program-specific fees, appropriate clinical attire as indicated by the ATEP, professional dues and memberships (seniors only), travel to and from clinical sites and off campus events associated with the ATEP, and other associated expenses which typically total $500 or more over the duration of the program.
+Initiating and continuing enrollment in the ATP requires the student to pay for a number of program-specific fees, appropriate clinical attire as indicated by the ATP, professional dues and memberships (seniors only), travel to and from clinical sites and off campus events associated with the ATP, and other associated expenses which typically total $500 or more over the duration of the program.
 Students are advised to budget accordingly.